Complete Guide to Avoiding Home Title Theft

 Bottom line

-Your home is a valuable asset and you don't want to risk falling victim to home title theft.
+Your home is a valuable asset and you don't want to risk becoming a victim of home title theft.
 By taking some steps to keep your information safe, you can protect your property and also avoid other problems that scammers could cause in your financial life.

-If you believe you're a victim of title theft, you should take appropriate steps and alert relevant agencies, such as the Federal Trade Commission (FTC), then contact your bank and possibly even freeze your credit.
-We also recommend signing up for identity theft protection like LifeLock, IDShield, or Zander ID Theft Protection.
+If you believe you're a victim of identity theft, you should take appropriate steps and alert relevant agencies, such as the Federal Trade Commission (FTC) and the FBI, then contact the mortgage lender, and possibly even freeze your credit.
+We also recommend signing up for an identity monitoring service like Aura

 4.9